Rofos2011/AtlasQuest/README.md

 > [!WARNING]
 > This is a WIP Addon!
 # Installation
-1. Download Latest Version
+1. Download the Latest Version
 2. Unpack the Zip file to your /Interface/Addons Epoch WoW Folder
 3. Rename the AtlasQuest-main folder to AtlasQuest
 4. Restart Wow
 > [!IMPORTANT]
 > Commmits required
 >
 The custom quests are mostly missing from the addon.
-In order for them to be added, certain quest infromation is required.
-If you have any info about custom Epoch quests, please provide what you're able to collect in a following template:
+In order for them to be added, certain quest info is required.
+If you have any info about custom Epoch quests, please provide what you're able to collect in the following template:
 - Dungeon; ```For what dungeon this quest is for```
 - Faction; ```Alliance only, Horde only or Both?```
 - Quest Name; ```Name of the Quest```